 Prostate cancer and sexless marriage: how planning a sex date can help

-Before prostate cancer surgery, having sex may have been more spontaneous and exciting.
+Before prostate cancer treatment, having sex may have been more spontaneous and exciting.
 And it’s normal to miss those aspects of it.
 But don’t get it wrong—sex can still be amazing!

 You may just need to put more thought into “setting the scene” for your sexy time.
 This helps you prepare and make the experience more romantic or erotic or whatever you want it to be.
 Planning for sex ahead of time also makes it something you can be looking forward to.
 So, why not give it a try?

 What do I need for a sex date?

 The main idea behind planning a sex date is for you and your partner to explore different ways of having sexual pleasure.
 It’s not all about penetration.
 It’s about touch, sharing desire, being playful and open.

 First, find a time you can be alone together and get it on both your calendars.
 Use a code name that only the two of you know—like “check the oil”.
 Have some fun with the idea.